Toppedyk/student-workbook/src/reflections/wk1/quiz1.md

 ```
 <!-- enter you answer in the space below -->
 ```
+1. Selector: selects the html element you want to style
+2. Property: They type of styling, border, background, font
+3. Value: Assigned to the property, solid, green, bold
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
-You would add a <strong> tag to the text
+You would add a <strong> tag or <b> tag to the text
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
-div
+the main
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
-ul
-ol
+ul: Unordered list
+ol: Ordered list
+dl: Definition list
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
-this takes the default box display of an element and makes the child elements display on the main axis
+this takes the default box display of an element and makes the child elements display on the main axis. this makes the element much easier to move around on the page when designing.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+Margin
+Border
+Padding
+Element size
 ```